Read G.E. Moore with voice, context, and method in the same frame.

 - What kind of evidence, argument, or lived pressure should most influence our judgment about G.E.
 Moore?

-- Which of these threads matters most right now: The defense of ordinary certainties and the insistence that some philosophical, He tests metaphysical ambition against propositions we seem more entitled to trust, Philosophy must explain ordinary knowledge rather than casually overthrow it.?
+- Which of these threads matters most right now: G.E.
+Moore, He tests metaphysical ambition against propositions we seem more entitled to trust, Philosophy must explain ordinary knowledge rather than casually overthrow it.?

 Deep Understanding Quiz Check your understanding of G.E.
 Moore